The Highland Community College viticulture and enology program has a new home at 456-Wineries in... Read More

 Vehicle Damage over $350, injury or death related to vehicular accidents on the HCC campus.

-If an accident results in damage over $350, if there is a question about the amount of damage, of if an accident results in injury or death on the HCC campus, notify the Dean of Finance & Operations and/or the Vice President of Student Services and the local police immediately.
+If an accident results in damage over $350, if there is a question about the amount of damage, of if an accident results in injury or death on the HCC campus, notify the VP of Finance & Operations and/or the Vice President of Student Services and the local police immediately.

 Report immediately all collisions involving College vehicles to the Business Office Manager, regardless of the amount of damage.
 Procedures and contacts appear on the back of the form used during vehicle checkout.
 Please refer to those procedures when operating a college owned vehicle.